 And this was how I put the cake together:

-Next was the cake itself.
+- Next was the birthday cake itself.
 Once baked and completely cooled, I leveled and filled it with buttercream and then crumb coated it, also with buttercream.

-Once piping work was done, I went on to finish the cake decoration by adding the banner on the cake board that carried the birthday message.
+- Once piping work was done, I went on to finish the cake decoration by adding the banner on the cake board that carried the birthday message.
 This was cut out in white fondant.
-For the side frills, I used light orange fondant (orange fondant mixed with white fondant), cut out 2 rectangle pieces and used my sugar craft knife to make close-by incisions on one end of each piece to make them look like frills.
+For the side frills, I used light orange fondant (orange and white fondant mixed).
+I cut out 2 rectangle pieces and used my sugar craft knife to make close-by incisions on one end of each piece to make them look like frills.
 I attached these to the ends of the banner.

-And then I used my FMM alphabet cutter to cut out the letters using gum paste.
+- And then I used my FMM alphabet cutter to cut out the letters using gum paste.
 I used white gum paste and then painted the letters in gold edible paint.
-Once the paint has dried, I attached the letters, both on the banner on the cake board as well as on the Spartans logo with shortening.
+Once the paint has dried, I attached the letters.
+This was both on the banner on the cake board as well as on the Spartans logo.

-And finally, I added 2 fondant stars that were cut using the same orange fondant I used for the frills on the birthday message banner.
+- And finally, I added 2 stars that were cut in the same orange I used for the frills on the birthday message banner.

 With that, the Spartans birthday cake was complete.
 If you have any comments or queries, leave them below and I will revert as soon as I can.